posifo1/eportfolio/README.md

 ## Module 6: Security and Risk Management
 # Unit 1: An Introduction to Security and Risk Management

-## Module Title
-An Introduction to Security and Risk Management
+## An Introduction to Security and Risk Management

 ## Learning Outcomes
 In this unit, I developed a clear understanding of how organisations identify, assess, and control risks to protect their assets and ensure resilience.